The Counseling Center and COVID-19

 The Counseling Center

-- provides short-term therapeutic services to facilitate student’s personal, social and educational adjustment.
+- provides free and confidential short-term therapeutic services to facilitate student’s personal, social and educational adjustment.

-- recognizes that adjustment to college life can be stressful and challenging; at the same time it can be an opportunity for learning and growth.
+- recognizes that adjustment to college life can be stressful and challenging, while also being an opportunity for learning and growth.

-- assists students by providing developmentally focused programming and offering developmental support services for students.
+- assists students by providing psychoeducational and developmentally focused programming and support services for students.

-- serves as a resource to the SUNY Cortland community.
+- serves as a consultative resource for the SUNY Cortland community.

 Parents/Guardians and Families